-\abstract[Abstract]{ We present a novel method for computing actions of the so-called $\varphi$-functions for a Kronecker sum $K$ of $d$ arbitrary matrices $A_\mu$.
+{ We present a method for computing actions of the exponential-like $\varphi$-functions for a Kronecker sum $K$ of $d$ arbitrary matrices $A_\mu$.
 It is based on the approximation of the integral representation of the $\varphi$-functions by Gaussian quadrature formulas combined with a scaling and squaring technique.
-The resulting algorithm, which we call \textsc{phiks}, evaluates the required actions by means of $\mu$-mode products involving exponentials of the \emph{small sized} matrices~$A_\mu$, without using the \emph{large sized} matrix~$K$ itself. \textsc{phiks}, which profits from the highly efficient level 3 BLAS, is designed to compute different $\varphi$-functions applied on the same vector or a linear combination of actions of \mbox{$\varphi$-func\-tions} applied on different vectors.
-In addition, due to the underlying scaling and squaring technique, the desired quantities are available simultaneously at suitable time scales.
+The resulting algorithm, which we call \textsc{phiks}, evaluates the required actions by means of $\mu$-mode products involving exponentials of the \emph{small sized} matrices~$A_\mu$, without forming the \emph{large sized} matrix~$K$ itself. \textsc{phiks}, which profits from the highly efficient level 3 BLAS, is designed to compute different $\varphi$-functions applied on the same vector or a linear combination of actions of \mbox{$\varphi$-func\-tions} applied on different vectors.
+In addition, thanks to the underlying scaling and squaring techniques, the desired quantities are available simultaneously at suitable time scales.
 All these features allow the effective usage of \textsc{phiks} in the exponential integration context.
-In particular, we tested our newly designed method on popular exponential Runge--Kutta integrators of stiff order from one to four, in comparison with state-of-the-art algorithms for computing actions of $\varphi$-functions.
-Our numerical experiments with discretized semilinear evolutionary 2D or 3D advection--diffusion--reaction, Allen--Cahn, and Brusselator equations show the superiority of the $\mu$-mode approach of \textsc{phiks}.}
+In fact, our newly designed method has been tested in popular exponential Runge--Kutta integrators of stiff order from one to four, in comparison with state-of-the-art algorithms for computing actions of $\varphi$-functions.
+The numerical experiments with discretized semilinear evolutionary 2D or 3D advection--diffusion--reaction, Allen--Cahn, and Brusselator equations show the superiority of the proposed $\mu$-mode approach.}

 \keywords{semilinear evolutionary problems, Kronecker sum, exponential integrators, $\varphi$-functions, $\mu$-mode approach, Tucker operator}